Cost of Soffit and Fascia Painting

 Wondering how to paint soffits and fascias?
 Although every job will be different, here's a simple overview of what is likely to be involved when a contractor comes to paint your soffits and fascias:

-- Apply a second coat of primer and allow this to dry completely.
+• Apply a second coat of primer, if required, and allow this to dry completely.

-- Once the primer is dried, lightly sand it with fine sanding paper.
+• Once the primer is dry, lightly sand it with fine sanding paper.

-- Once you've completed the prep, you can paint the fascia boards and soffits.
+• Once you've completed the prep, you can paint the fascia boards and soffits in line with the product instructions.

-- Allow the paint to dry completely before reattaching the guttering.
+• Allow the paint to dry according to the manufacturer's instructions before reattaching the guttering.

 Can I Paint Fascias and Soffits Myself?

 You can paint fascias and soffits yourself.
-However, it is quite a labour-heavy job that requires spending a lot of time up a ladder, so you shouldn't attempt to complete this as a DIY project unless you are comfortable working on a ladder for long periods.
+However, it is quite a labour-heavy job that requires spending a lot of time up a ladder or on scaffolding, so you shouldn't attempt to complete this as a DIY project unless you are comfortable working at height for long periods.

 Building Regulations & Planning Permission for Painting Soffits and Fascias